Goldside543/goldspace/README.md

 * `help` displays help, duh!
 * `echo` allows you to type in something, and it'll be repeated!
 * `clear` clears the screen!
+# For additional documentation...
+I plan on adding a big old user manual and developer manual soon!